The Princess Switch: Switched Again: Plot

-Stacy decides the only way to fix things is for her and Margaret to switch identities again so she and Kevin can have the afternoon to themselves while Stacy takes care of Margaret's schedule.
+Stacy decides the only way to fix everything is for her and Margaret to switch identities again so she and Kevin can have the afternoon to themselves while Stacy takes care of Margaret's schedule.
 The switch takes place, with Olivia staying behind to distract Edward while Margaret and Kevin go to a local Christmas park.
-There, Kevin expresses his doubts about being Margaret's equal and she convinces him that such concerns are irrelevant as long as they love each other.
+There, he expresses his doubts about being her equal, but she convinces him that such concerns are irrelevant as long as they love each other.

-Reggie and Mindy abduct Stacy, thinking she's Margaret, locking her up in Pembroke Manor.
+Reggie and Mindy abduct Stacy, thinking she is Margaret, locking her up in Pembroke Manor.
 Fiona steps in just as Margaret returns.
-Realizing that the woman she's speaking to isn't Stacy, Margaret explains the truth to Prince Edward.
+Realizing that the woman she is speaking to is not Stacy, Margaret tells Prince Edward the truth.
 They then rescue Stacy from Reggie and Mindy, who are arrested and reveal Fiona's plan.

 Meanwhile, Antonio deduces the truth on his own as Fiona forgot to cover up a tattoo on her finger.
 He tells her that he will move up the coronation and help her escape the country if she agrees to divide the treasury with him, as he also needs money.

 Just as the coronation is about to take place, Margaret and Stacy arrive and expose Fiona and Antonio.
-The latter is arrested while the former admits her deception and reveals that Kevin is on his way to the airport with Olivia after she told him she didn't want to be with him anymore.
+The latter is arrested while the former admits her deception.
+Fiona reveals that Kevin is on his way to the airport with Olivia after she told him she did not want to be with him anymore.

 They stop Kevin just as he is about to board a plane, and he and Margaret get married on the spot officiated by a nearby priest.
 Stacy and Edward reaffirm their love for each other as she promises to make more time for them, and he promises not to smother her with attention.
 Margaret is crowned Queen of Montenaro with Stacy, Edward, Olivia, and Fiona (escorted by police) cheering her on.